Scale setting of SU($N$) Yang--Mills theory, topology and large-$N$ volume independence: Results

-For the finest lattice spacings of \SU{5} and \SU{8}, we only have the scales projected into $Q=0$ at our disposal.
-In these cases, we assigned as a systematic error a fraction of the finite-volume power-like correction due to the topological projection evaluated on the largest volume available: $\Delta_{\rm syst} = \hat{C}(N)/(4\hat{V})$.
+For the finest lattice spacings of \SU{8}, we only have the scales projected into $Q=0$ at our disposal.
+In these cases, we assigned as a systematic error a fraction of the finite-volume powerlike correction due to the topological projection evaluated on the largest volume available: $\Delta_{\rm syst} = \hat{C}(N)/(4\hat{V})$.
 We checked that this gives a good upper bound on the systematic error we took for the other cases via \cref{eq:syst}.
 Final results for the improved scales, cf. \cref{eq:phi}, are reported in \cref{tab:scale-setting-comb-therm-NbyN-twst-imp2}.

 Let us now compare our determinations with previous results.
 In \cref{t0+_NbyN_twst_std_comb_vs_beta}, we show that our results for the \SU{3} scale \tzero without improvement, reported in \cref{tab:scale-setting-comb-therm-NbyN-twst-std}, are indeed compatible within less than one standard deviations with an interpolation of the results of Ref.~\cite{Giusti:2018cmp} in all cases.
 For \SU{5}, we can only compare one lattice spacing with Ref.~\cite{Ce:2016awn}, as we explore much finer lattice spacings compared to that study (our coarser lattice spacing is approximately the same as their finest one).
-Also in this case, our result $t_0/a^2 = 6.645(11)[2]$ is compatible with the interpolation of Ref.~\cite{Ce:2016awn}'s data $t_0/a^2 = 6.6420(16)$ at $\beta=17.985$.
+Also in this case, our result $t_0/a^2 = 6.643(11)[4]$ is compatible with the interpolation of Ref.~\cite{Ce:2016awn}'s data $t_0/a^2 = 6.6420(16)$ at $\beta=17.985$.
+For \SU{8}, there is instead no result in the literature to compare with.
+Overall, \cref{tab:scale-setting-comb-therm-NbyN-twst-std} spells out clearly how our setup allowed us to explore unprecedented regimes, which are out of reach for standard algorithms.

 Finally, we conclude our discussion by showing, in \cref{fig:t0+_NbyN_twst_std_all_vs_twist}, the reduction of finite-volume effects achieved thanks to \TBC over \PBC for the scale \tzero.
 With \TBC and for a short size $l_s \simeq \sqrt{8 t_0} \sim 0.475$ fm, \tzero exhibits a $\sim 10\%$ deviation from the asymptotic value for \SU{3}, which is reduced to $\sim 2\%$ for \SU{8}.
 In the case of \PBC instead, deviations by $50-100\%$ are obtained for all $N$ at $l_s\simeq\sqrt{8 t_0}$.
 Asymptotically, boundary conditions do not matter anymore, and the two determinations agree.